Restaurants

 Naïm

-Previously known as Shouk, Naïm (pronounced ‘Nigh-eem’) is one of the latest and greatest Middle Eastern restaurants on the block.
-They’re a forever favourite for their breakfast menu, but what you might not know is that they also dish up a seriously good dinner from Thursday to Sunday.
-Nab a table in the character-filled dining space and feast on plates of shwarma spiced chicken wings, stuffed eggplant with caramelised lamb bacon and spanakopita bastilla, Moroccan style spinach and feta pie.
-Just be sure to end on a sweet note with Turkish delight s’mores.
+Previously known as Shouk, Naïm (pronounced ‘Nigh-eem’) is one of the greatest Middle Eastern restaurants (and cafes, might we add) on the block.
+Nab a table in the character-filled dining space and feast on their signature plates of hummus boards, mushroom filo pastry pie and za'atar lamb shoulder (drool).
+Just be sure to end on a sweet note with some Persian love cake.

 Get our top stories direct to your inbox.